ENSpunks/LLC/README.md

 Each series is created with the express purposes of conducting any and all legal activities.
 However, for practical purposes each LLC/Series shall be contractually prohibited from obtaining an EIN from the IRS, opening business bank accounts, or having multiple owners simultaneously.
 Effectively, each LLC/Series may be considered a holding company for digital onchain assets, providing owners limited liability protections.

-As a single-member LLC, each Series is treated by the IRS as a disregarded entity for tax purposes.
+As a single-member LLC, by default each LLC/Series is treated by the IRS as a disregarded entity for tax purposes.[1]
 This means the LLCs/Series generally do not need to file a seperste tax return and income or losses are reported on Form Schedule-C of the owner's personal tax returns.

 Selling of a LLC, in this case the ENS subdomain, will generally be considered a taxable event and subject to capital gains taxes.

 *These disclosures and disclaimers are not legal or tax advice but are provided for informational purposes only.
 Each owner of a LLC/Series should consult with a licensed attorney and tax professional.*

+[1] Internal Revenue Service, Private Letter Ruling: 200803004. https://www.irs.gov/pub/irs-wd/0803004.pdf